Data Levels and Measurement

-A nominal scale is one in which numbers only labels are used, even if we assign numbers to those labels.
-For example, if we want to categorize male and female respondents, we could use a nominal scale of 1 for male, and 2 for female, but 1 and 2 in this case do not represent any order or distance.
+A nominal variable is one in which numbers only labels are used, even if we assign numbers to those labels.
+For example, if we want to categorize male and female respondents, we could use a number of 1 for male, and 2 for female, but 1 and 2 in this case do not represent any order or distance.
 They are simply used as labels.
 We can use a nominal scale to show the categories of a variable as a numeric value.
-Nominally, scaled variables cannot be used to perform many statistical computations such as mean and standard deviation, because such statistics do not have any meaning when used with nominal scale variables.
+Nominal data cannot be used to perform many statistical computations such as mean and standard deviation, because such statistics do not have any meaning when used with nominal scale variables.

 However, nominal scale variables can be used to do cross tabulations.
 The chi-square test can be performed on a cross-tabulation of nominal scale data.